mikerae/html-and-css-essentials-portfolio-project/README.md

     }
     ```
     + After testing and correction, no issues were found.
-#### Responsive Layout
-+ Google Chrome Browser Developer Tools were used to develop and test various screen size layouts.
-The majority of development issues arose here.
-The following
-issues were encountered and addressed:
-##### Hamburger Menu
-+ For very small screens, the navbar menu items would not fit.
-    The solution in priciple was provided by my mentor Martina Terlevic: to use 'hamburger menus'.
-The initial code for this solution was copied from https://codepen.io/alvarotrigo/pen/XWejzjR and then modified for this project.
-##### Navbar height for mid-range screens
-+ For screens in the tablet or mid-range screens, the text in the navbar would jump to two lines at the lower end of the range.
-+ This was resolved by having an upper and lower midrange category of media query with adjusted css in the lower category to double the height of the navbar to accomodate the 2 lines for menu text.
-All related section css dimensions and offsets in this category were adjusted.
-+ The issue was saticfactorrily resovled.
-##### Font Change
+#### Font Change
 + It was suggested to change the body front from 'EB Garamond' to 'Roboto'.
-##### Light a Fire Aside menu clarity
+#### Light a Fire Aside menu clarity
 + Feedback from Sarah, Emily and Annabel suggested improved clarity for the Light a fire Aside menu.
-This was implemented by speparting the elements a little.
+This was implemented by separating the elements a little.